aspose-total-cloud/Aspose.Total-Products/total/curl/conversion/ott-to-xls/_index.md

----title: Convert OTT to XLS via Curl SDK in Clouddescription: Cloud APIs & SDKs to Convert OTT to XLS.
+---title: Convert Word to XLS, OTT to XLS FREE Converter or Curl SDKdescription: Free Conversion of OTT to XLS by using Curl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---